Back to all articles

 How to apply

-- File for DIC through VA.gov or with a Veterans Service Officer.
-Provide the veteran’s DD-214, death certificate, and marriage or dependent records.
+File for DIC through VA.gov or with a Veterans Service Officer, providing the veteran's DD-214, death certificate, and marriage or dependent records.
+Contact DFAS for any SBP adjustments, since they coordinate with the VA automatically in most cases.
+Apply separately for CHAMPVA if health coverage is needed.

 Ready to take action?